xserv/xserv-js/README.md

 Xserv JS is a simple client library to integrating real-time bi-directional functionality via WebSockets to web and mobile apps, or any other Internet connected device.

-Choose Xserv for your next project, or migrate over your existing projects—you'll be happy you did!

 ## How To Get Started

 - [Download Xserv](https://github.com/xserv/xserv-js/archive/master.zip) and try out the included Javascript example apps.